-Ministerial Ordinance No.16 put a substantial stress on the organisation of collaboration between medical treatment facilities to ensure the continuity of care between childhood, adolescence and adulthood, as well as the continuation of care between all stages of the rare disease.
+Ministerial Ordinance No.16 placed a substantial emphasis on the organisation of collaboration between medical treatment facilities to ensure the continuity of care between childhood, adolescence and adulthood, as well as the continuation of care between all stages of a rare disease.
 Applying institutions are scrutinised to demonstrate their high level of expertise and experience, documented by the volume of referrals, second opinions, peer-reviewed publications, grants, teaching and training activities.